Publications

 - Applying Roper v.
 Simmons in Juvenile Transfer and Waiver Proceedings: A Legal and Neuroscientific Inquiry

-International Journal of Offender Therapy and Comparative Criminology, June, 2010 - Considering Roper vs. Simmons in Waiver/Bind over
+International Journal of Offender Therapy and Comparative Criminology, June 2010 - Considering Roper v.
+Simmons in Waiver / Bind-Over Proceedings

 Sexual Offender